 What is An Irrational Number

 Have you ever seen numbers that never end?
 These numbers have high importance and applications in mathematics.
-The numbers like 2 or whose decimal expansion never ends are known as irrational.
+The numbers like √2 or numbers whose decimal expansion never ends are known as irrational numbers.
 In simple words, irrational numbers cannot be expressed as a ratio of integers and have non-terminating, non-repeating decimals.

 What is an Irrational Number?